vortex-es/vortex-es.github.io/markets/offshore.md

 keywords: forecast, service, energy, management, imbalance
 ---

-<p class="lead"><strong>Offshore Winds</strong>, modeling from farms to power plants.</p>
+<p class="lead">Ocean is hard but Metocean technology can be soft.
+Vortex brings you access to wind & waves estimations the easy way, direct from your desktop to our computer cluster.</p>

 No matter: offshore measurements are priceless.
 Treat online the resource and secure your offshore project development through Vortex air and sea modelling pivots.
+Vortex differentiating factor to what offshore is concerned is the possibility to get combined wind and waves estimations.
+The former, produced with the well-stablished Vortex technology, the later with cutting-egde metocean modelling tools.

 ##For initial project proposal and offshore zones tenders to final decision making